Breast cancer survivors

 Special populations: People with early-stage (I or II) invasive breast cancer

 While clinical trials track treatment side effects, fewer studies look at the burden of side effects on women undergoing breast cancer treatment or compare the side effects of different treatments.
-This study looks at the severity of side effects experienced by women treated for early-stage breast cancer and the post-treatment burden they experience.
+This study looks at the severity of side effects experienced by women treated for early-stage breast cancer.
 (4/11/17)

 Documenting the frequency, severity, and burden of side effects (including nausea/vomiting, diarrhea, constipation, pain, arm swelling, difficulty breathing, and breast skin irritation) that women experience after treatment for early-stage (I or II) invasive breast cancer.